If you are teaching about

 immensity and majesty of medieval castles and cathedrals...as well as

-class activity could be a little tricky unless you have an Elmo or some
+class activity could be a little tricky unless you have a document camera /projector or some

 other way to project the illustrations on the screen.
 If you can